Do people treat you differently after plastic surgery?

 The biggest challenge in answering a question about how people are treated before and after plastic surgery comes from realizing how life-changing this experience can be.

 In other words, regardless of the reason you decide to undergo plastic surgery, the process and its results are quite likely to change you!
-You may change how you act, how you dress, how you carry yourself or walk, how outgoing you are with others and other aspects of your personality that then change how people react to you.
+You may change how you act, how you dress, how you carry yourself or walk (especially if you’ve had a Denver brazilian butt lift!) how outgoing you are with others and other aspects of your personality that then change how people react to you.

 As well, your outside appearance is likely to have changed, whether subtly or overtly.
 For example, people may not know you have had a facelift but they tell you that you look younger or happier or more relaxed, and then this perception changes how they treat you.